-- NOTE: Depending on your individual needs, your hearing care professional may activate a programme specifically for telephone use. - 8.1 Using ReSound Smart Hearing Aids with iPhone®, iPad®, and iPod touch® (optional)
+NOTE: Depending on your individual needs, your hearing care professional may activate a programme specifically for telephone use.

+8.1 Using ReSound Smart Hearing Aids with iPhone®, iPad®, and iPod touch® (optional)

-ReSound LiNX 3D is Made for iPhone® and allows for direct communication and control with an iPhone®, iPad®, or iPod touch®.
+ReSound LiNX 3D hearing aids are Made for iPhone®, and allow for direct communication and control with an iPhone®, iPad®, or iPod touch®.